gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 When put in the context of Oakeshott's understanding of philosophy has experience without reservation or arrest, we can comprehend his repeated positing of new polarities as the free explorations of an intellect not attached to any particular arrest in experience.
 When examining new poles, he was neither repudiating earlier writings nor merely saying the same thing using different terms.
-He had simply found a new fishing grounds.
+He had simply found new fishing grounds.

 ## Bibliography